mroda88/GENIE-school/docker/README.md

 If you see that the build of your docker is failing, try to decrease the number of cores used for the ```make``` of your docker.
 So you can test ```make -j4``` or ```make -j1``` by editing the [Dockerfile](https://github.com/mroda88/GENIE-school/blob/119b86e5c6ef8908b1eff82cb091cf159f7ec310/docker/Dockerfile#L122).
 It could also be very important to reduce the use of your computer while doing this since ROOT compilation can be quite resource-demanding.
 An idea is to leave this run overnight and check on it in the morning.

 You can try to build a container from images that have already been build for you.
-You can find thos directly from the search bar of your Docker desktop app.
+You can find those directly from the search bar of your Docker desktop app.
 - valerpia/genie-inss
-- valerpia/genie-inss-amd64 (if you have a mac with a arm chip, try also this one)
+- valerpia/genie-inss-amd64 (if you have a mac with a arm chip, try also this one if the other one did not work)